 With the exception of selective programs in specific majors (usually in the arts, engineering, and computer science), applicants to American colleges and universities apply to a general undergraduate school rather than to a specific major.
 At most schools, students are not required to declare a major until their sophomore year and may be given substantial leeway to change it thereafter.

-Note that unlike in many other countries, in the United States prospective undergraduates cannot apply directly to program in law and medicine.
-These degrees are offered exclusively at the graduate level; students graduating from high school cannot apply.
+Note that unlike in many other countries, in the United States prospective undergraduates cannot normally apply directly to program in law and medicine.
+These degrees are offered exclusively at the graduate level and, with the exception of a small number of universities that ofter 7-year joint B.A./M.D. programs (guaranteed admission to medical school), students graduating from high school cannot apply.

 TOEFL & IELTS

-If you are not a native English speaker or did not attend and English-language high school, you will most likely need to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
-These exams are offered numerous times around the world and are intended for students in eleventh grade (16-17 yrs. old) and above.
+If you are not a native English speaker or did not attend and English-language high school, you will most likely need to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System, Academic Training module).
+These exams are offered numerous times around the world and are intended for students in their last years of secondary school and above.